 Eric has tricked friends and told them it was filet of beef! 🙂 (and they believed him!)

 I know you probably won’t believe me, but if you try this chili, you will not believe it is not filet!

 As with a lot of dishes that we eat here in America, Chili con Carne is not a native dish from Mexico.
 Even though it is attributed to Mexico, like many dishes, immigrants probably modified an existing recipe to take advantage of locally sourced ingredients.

 One account, attributes the dish to Sister Mary of Agreda of Spain.
 She was known as the Lady in Blue, and is said to have never left Spain.
 After a trance, she supposedly wrote down the recipe for stew, containing venison or antelope meat, according to What’s Cooking America.

 Venison Chili vs. Beef Chili

-If you were to compare the exact same ingredient, and quantity Chilies, one made with venison and the other with beef, according to Outdoor Life, the venison chili would have less than half of the calories and 1/6th of the saturated fat!
+If you were to compare the 2 chilies with the exact same ingredients, and quantities, one made with venison and the other with beef, according to Outdoor Life, the venison chili would have less than half of the calories and 1/6th of the saturated fat!
 Thus, venison chili is the healthier choice!

 Between Eric and both boys we usually end up with over 300 pounds of meat!
 It really helps with the grocery bills.